-An epidural blood patch is when a small amount of blood is used to seal a puncture site in the spine as a result of a spinal tap procedure.
-The patch helps restore normal pressure in the spinal fluid.
+An epidural blood patch uses a small amount of blood to create a seal.
+It's done after a lumbar puncture (LP) to restore normal pressure in the spinal fluid.

-This procedure is done to relieve a spinal headache that does not go away on its own.
-A spinal headache can develop after a spinal tap procedure when too much spinal fluid leaks internally and reduces pressure in the spine.
+This procedure is done to relieve a spinal headache that doesn't go away on its own.
+A spinal headache can happen after an LP.
+Too much spinal fluid leaks inside and lowers the pressure in the spine.

 This procedure is quite common and relief is often immediate.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review possible problems such as: